 This is the easiest recipe in the world because you simply mix the ingredients together and place them in small containers.
-I re-use containers from cosmetics and even small toiletry containers.
-Make sue you wash them out well and that they have a tight fitting lid An old squeeze bottle is ideal.
+This one is a spray type so I recommend using a small travel size spray bottle for it.

 Using a funnel might make it easier to get it into the containers as well.

 Make sure to keep all ingredients at germ busting levels.
 The CDC recommends a 60% alcohol content to make sure it is good enough.
 Do not adjust the levels here other than to make larger batches by doubling or cutting in half.
 Keep the ratios the same.
 For instance, if you want a half recipe, you would do 1 1/8 cup alcohol, 1/2 tsp witch hazel, 1/2 cup aloe vera gel, 3 drops peppermint oil and 5 drops tea tree oil.